 The main part of Diakonia’s staff works in or near the countries where partners operate.
 Diakonia’s decentralised organization - with both regional and country offices - facilitates a partnership characterised by trust, contextual analysis, strategic choice of partners and projects, identification of partners’ needs for capacity building, linking between partners, and to communication work in Sweden, as well as planning, monitoring and evaluation of projects and programmes.

-Just as the rights holders’ qualitative participation is at the core of the projects Diakonia supports, so is participation a leading principle in all internal processes in Diakonia.
-As much as possible partners also participate in Diakonia’s planning and monitoring, to guarantee ownership and quality.
+Local ownership, and the rights holders’ qualitative participation, are core values of the projects Diakonia supports.
+Participation is also a leading principle in all internal processes in Diakonia.
+As much as possible partners participate in Diakonia’s planning and monitoring, to guarantee ownership and quality.

 For all partners a certain match between our identities is required in the sense that values and priorities are shared, but beyond that the relation is in reality very much characterised by a give and take ending up in mutual influence and learning.